 The inspector(s) should verify time limit(s) established by the FFD policy statement for individuals to report to the collection site for random testing once notified.

 The inspector(s) should ensure that upon notification, individuals appear for testing at the earliest reasonable and practicable opportunity, as described in licensee procedures.
-If no legitimate work, travel, or other demands would prevent an individual from immediately reporting for testing, the individual is to report as soon as notified.
+If no legitimate work, travel, or other demands would prevent an individual from immediately reporting for testing, the individual is to report as soon as they are notified.

-The licensee may not notify an individual for testing until they can proceed for testing (e.g., notifying an individual start shift appear for testing at the end of shift is not appropriate;.
+The licensee may not notify an individual for testing until they can proceed for testing (e.g., notifying an individual at the start of a shift to appear for testing at the end of the shift is not appropriate; notifying an individual to appear for testing the next day is not appropriate).

-The inspector(s) should evaluate if the established time period is reasonable.
+The inspector(s) should evaluate if the established time period to report for random testing is reasonable.
 For example, if it takes a person 25 minutes to get to the collection site from inside the PA, an individual should not be reporting 45 minutes later.

 The inspector(s) should ascertain how the licensee ensures that persons reporting for random drug testing meet the “earliest reasonable and practicable opportunity” requirement.
 For example, does the licensee document the time of notification and time of arrival at the collection site?
 The inspector(s) should review the documentation on notification and arrival times and follow-up actions to see if individuals who report late for testing are held responsible and ascertain whether corrective actions were taken.
 Are reviews conducted?